buuug7/create-react-app-lite/README.md

 # Create React App Lite

-Create react app from zero, a start point of your react development.
+An start point of your react development.

 ## Usage